 Moving forward, however, Tripler will perform fewer laser surgeries.

-The contracted employees handled an annual average of 51 laser eye surgeries from 2018 through 2020, Ronn said.
+The contracted employees handled a monthly average of 51 laser eye surgeries from 2018 through 2020, Ronn said.

-The average dropped to 33 per year during the coronavirus pandemic.
+The monthly average dropped to 33 per year during the coronavirus pandemic.

 The goal is to average 20 procedures per month under in-house personnel, he said.